jamamp/FloatplaneAPI/README.md

 ### Integration Testing

-After making changes to the `floatplane-openapi-specification.json`, run `npm run test` in order to run integration tests with the Floatplane API.
+After making changes to the `floatplane-openapi-specification.json`, run `make test` in order to run integration tests with the Floatplane API.
 This ensures that the specification and its models are aligned with the API correctly.

 Integration test run requirements:
 - The environment variable "sails.sid" needs to be set to the value of the `sails.sid` HTTP Cookie for authentication in order for integration tests to run.